-- Prior knowledge is persistent and is not easily swept away simply because an expert or instructor says something else is true.
-In this situation, an existing schema can hinder learning new information.
+- Prior knowledge is persistent.
+People don’t change their schemas simply because an expert or instructor says something else is true.
+An existing schema can hinder learning new information.

 - Prior knowledge is always the beginning of new knowledge; new knowledge builds on existing knowledge.